-The Middle School Summer Camp operates in the summer months, and is open to participants in 6th and 7th grade.
+The Middle School Summer Camp operates in the summer months, and is open to participants in 6th through 9th grade.

-- Teen Program, Keystone Club, is open to participants 9th through 12th grade.
+• Teen Program, Keystone Club, is open to participants 9th through 12th grade.
 Specific Fridays of each calendar month are set-aside for the teens.
 On at least one Saturday of the month we offer a special teen event.
 Please check the YC monthly calendar for specific dates and times.
 Monthly events are planned by the teens, and range from educational classes to lock-ins.
 They have an active teen council.
-Shuttle service to Quarters is available after this program with parental permission. - Open Recreation is for all registered participants.
-Open Recreation is offered for 4 hours a month during the school year.
+Shuttle service to Quarters is available after this program with parental permission.

+• Open Recreation is for all registered MST participants.
+Open Recreation is offered from 1500-1800 during the school year.